lpsm-dev/personal-resume/README.md

 To check the change history, please access the [**CHANGELOG.md**](CHANGELOG.md) file.

+## ➤ Learnings <a name = "learnings"></a>

+* Setup a NPM publish pipeline using github actions.
+* Setup a Docker build + scan pipeline using github actions.
+* Create a node setup project to create a CLI.
+* Create a release flow in github actions.
+* Create a multistage node Dockerfile.

 ## ➤ Project status <a name = "project-status"></a>

 Project completed and will not be constantly updated! 👋